empathictech/och-watchdog/README.md

 sender's emai password
 ```

+The sender's email will need to allow less secure access to the account.
+An explanation on how to set this up can be found here: https://support.google.com/accounts/answer/6010255?hl=en

 Notice, the .gitignore file contains one line: `*.env`.
 While this is not the most elegant solution to avoiding plaintext password leaks, it suffices for a simple app such as this.
 That being said, in an abundance of caution, please do not use your main GMail account to send emails with this app.
+Using a seperate account is also receommended due to the requirement of less secure access to the account (above).

 The app is ready to go, run
 ```shell